cornucopia-rs/cornucopia/README.md

 Note that explicit returns' columns  can be marked as nullable with `?`, while the `?` quantifier acts on the whole row.

 ### Transactions
 Generated queries take a `GenericClient` as parameter, which accepts both `Client`s and `Transaction`s.
+That means you can use the same generated queries for both single statements and transactions.

 ### Connection pools
 Generated queries take a `GenericClient` as parameter, which accepts both connections from `tokio-postgres` (non-pooled) and `deadpool_postgres` (pooled).